PkTaz/color-palette-ai/README.md

 An intelligent color palette generator that uses Claude AI to create harmonious color schemes based on natural language descriptions of businesses and brands.

+## 🛠 Problem Solved

+One of the biggest challenges in developing this project was ensuring that the AI-generated color palettes were both aesthetically pleasing and aligned with branding principles.
+Initially, some color combinations were inconsistent or lacked cohesion.
+To solve this, I implemented additional filtering logic that evaluates each generated palette against established color theory principles and brand psychology guidelines.
+This significantly improved the quality of the suggested palettes, making them more practical for real-world branding applications.

 ## 🎨 Features

 - Generate custom color palettes using natural language descriptions